wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation

+= 4.9.25 =
+* Updated: Rebranded to match my other plugins

 = 4.9.24 =
 * Updated: Added an entry to the FAQ regarding bbPress troubleshooting